Thursday, April 7

 Fiddlehead fern or ostrich fern are the common names given to Matteuccia struthiopteris, a unique edible plant.

 The fiddleheads of this plant taste similar to asparagus and are rich in Vitamins A, and C. Connoisseurs of wild foods consider it a premium delicacy.

 This plant thrives in areas that experience moderate to cold winter and a mild summer season.
 The winter chill is essential to their growth, and perennial warm climates are unsuitable for growing this fern.
-Any good wholesale nursery online should able to offer you this exclusive variety at a good price.
+Any good wholesale nursery online should be able to offer you this exclusive variety at a reasonable price.

 Source of Information on the Fiddlehead Fern